bitmark-inc/bitmark-node-docker/README.md

 #### Manual Setup

 All of the following commands will be run in the appropriate command-line interface described [below](#Terminals).
-Before running the bitmark-node container, you should check container status:
+Before running the bitmark-node-docker container, you should check container status:

 1. Run ```docker ps -a``` to check if bitmarkNode container exist.